 The Minnesota Mineral Club is a non-profit organization devoted to the study of Mineralogy, Geology, Paleontology and the Lapidary Arts.
-We are an educational group based in the Twin Cities area of Minnesota, although membership is not restricted to residents of Minnesota.
-Monthly meetings are open to everyone.
+We are a social group that promotes rock, mineral, and fossil education.
+We are based in the Twin Cities area of Minnesota, although membership is not restricted to residents of Minnesota.
+Most monthly meetings, except auctions and our Annual Banquet, are open to everyone.
 The Minnesota Mineral Club is a member of the Midwest Federation and the American Federation of Mineralogical Societies.

 Our Mission: To encourage interest and education in geology, mineralogy, lapidary and earth sciences.